The Amazing Race Asia 3

-The Amazing Race Asia 3 is the third season of The Amazing Race Asia, a reality television game show based on the American series The Amazing Race.
-The third installment of the show features ten teams of two with a pre-existing relationship, in a race around Asia to win US$100,000.
-The season premiered on September 11, 2008 and consists of 11 episodes, two episodes fewer than the first and second seasons.
+The Amazing Race Asia 3 (also known as The Amazing Race Asia: Toughest Race Ever) is the third season of The Amazing Race Asia, an Asian reality competition show based on the American series The Amazing Race.
+It featured ten teams of two with a pre-existing relationship, in a race around Asia to win US$100,000.
+This season visited the entirety of Asia and six countries and travelled over 21600 km during eleven legs.
+Starting in Bangkok, teams travelled through Thailand, Vietnam, Taiwan, Hong Kong, Macau, India, and Oman, before finishing in Phuket.
+The season premiered on AXN Asia on September 11, 2008 and consisted of 11 episodes, two episodes fewer than the first and second seasons.
 The season finale aired on November 20, 2008.

 Friends Vince Chung and Sam Wu, representing Hong Kong, were the winners of this season.
-Vince also became the first non-Asian by nationality to win The Amazing Race Asia.
+Vince also became the first non-Asian by nationality to win The Amazing Race Asia, while Philippine dating couple Geoff Rodriguez and Tisha Silang finished in second place and Malaysian actress and heiress Ida Nerina and Tania Khan finished in third place.

 Production

 Development and filming

 The third season of The Amazing Race Asia covered 21,600 kilometres in six countries.
 Route markers were coloured yellow and white in Vietnam to avoid confusion with the former flag of South Vietnam.
 This season introduced the U-Turn marker, while the Intersection was not included.
 This season, like the American version's Family Edition and the Brazilian version, was the first time The Amazing Race Asia traveled across one continent, Asia (previous seasons covered at least two continents).
 Unlike past seasons, this was the first season to not have the first leg as a non-elimination leg.
 This season also had the number of episodes decreased from 13 to 11.

 According to AXN, this season was dubbed as "the toughest Race ever" compared to previous seasons as both contestants and crew personnel experienced high fatigue during this season due to the faster pace and shorter break times.
 During filming, one production crew member was even hospitalized.

 This was the only season of The Amazing Race Asia did not visit the country of Singapore.

-Paula Taylor, one of the racers in Season 2, appeared as the local greeter in the first leg.

 Footage from the start of the season was shown on the ninth episode of The Amazing Race 16.